Author: Leah Pattem

 We couldn’t believe that it was flour, how white it was, it was like cotton.

-Franco’s troops repeated the bombardment over Madrid and then moved it to other cities, such as Alicante and Barcelona.
+Franco’s troops repeated the bombardment over Madrid and then moved on to other cities such as Alicante and Barcelona.
 Bread wrapped in propaganda continued to fall from the sky for a further year, and people gradually began to consume it without fear that it was poisoned.

-Today, white bread in Spain continues to be a staple and comes free with every meal.
+Today, white bread continues to be a staple in Spain and comes free with every traditional Spanish meal.